iamalexbrady/iamalexbrady.github.io/docs/_articles/law_of_buttz.md

 title: The Law of Buttz
 ---

-# the law of buttz
+# the law of buttz¹

-Listen this is only about buttz
+Listen, this is only about buttz

 ("Oh my gawd" -christ showed up)